sparsh407/RESERVOIR-MAPPER/README.md

 * **Multi-Sensor Fusion Strategy:** Integrates high-resolution optical (Sentinel-2) and Synthetic Aperture Radar (Sentinel-1) datasets to overcome the limitations of cloud cover.
       *  Utilizes spatial fusion techniques where cloud-contaminated optical pixels are replaced by data from the temporally nearest SAR water scene.
 * **Platform:** Built entirely on the Google Earth Engine (GEE) platform, leveraging its high-performance cloud computing and extensive data catalog.
-* **Details:** For more details regarding the methodology, please refer to the paper "Remote sEnsing based multi-sensor Spatio-tEmporal fusion aided ReserVOIR MAPPing framEwoRk (RESERVOIR MAPPER)" by Shekhar and Ramsankaran (2026).
+* **Details:** For more details regarding the methodology, please refer to the paper "Remote sEnsing based multi-sensor Spatio-tEmporal fusion aided ReserVOIR MAPPing framEwoRk (RESERVOIR MAPPER)" by Shekhar and Ramsankaran (2026) [DOI: 10.1016/j.rsase.2026.102054](https://doi.org/10.1016/j.rsase.2026.102054).

 ---